For Immediate Release

 - Avoid alcohol and limit drinks with caffeine.

-- Never leave children in a parked car or your pets.
+- Never leave children or pets in a parked car.

 - Pets can suffer from heat-related illness too.
 If your pet spends its days outside, make sure it has plenty of fresh water and shade.